Frequently Asked Questions

 For individual articles, syllabi and other small jobs, during the academic year, we have student workers who can help.

-Complete a ROMS Student Job Request Form found in the 2nd row of the ROMS mailboxes and put the completed form and the materials to be copied or scanned in the box above or bring both to Shiffman 108.
+Complete a ROMS Student Job Request Form found online or in the 2nd row of the ROMS mailboxes and put the completed form and the materials to be copied or scanned in the box above or bring both to Shiffman 108.
 Please give us as much notice as possible.

 If you have an unexpected, last-minute job, please feel free to ask if we might be able to finish your job.
 If there are no other high priority jobs waiting for us, we'll do our best to help you out.
 We will complete most projects within 3 to 4 business days.